HandsOnDataViz/chartjs-templates/bar-chart/README.md

 ```

 ## See also
-See **Bar Chart with CSV Data** chapter in DataVizForAll: https://datavizforall.org/bar-chart-with-csv-data.html
+See **Bar Chart with CSV Data** chapter in handsondataviz: https://handsondataviz.org/bar-chart-with-csv-data.html